cardozclive/Playwright/README.md

 # Who am I? 📖
 Hi, My name is Clive Cardoz.
-I have total ***4.11 years*** of experience in Software testing out of which I have ***1.5 years*** experience in Automation testing using Playwright JavaScript Language, API Testing using postman and Manual testing of Native & web mobile applications on both Android & iOS
+I have total ***4.11 years*** of experience in Software testing.
+Out of which I have ***1.5 years*** experience in Automation testing using Playwright JavaScript Language, API Testing using postman and Manual testing of Native & web mobile applications on both Android & iOS

 You can add me on *[Linkedin](https://www.linkedin.com/in/clivecardoz/)*